 The other issue experienced by parties relates to the reference to “all or substantially all” of the obligations (however they may be defined).
 This phrase is widely used in corporate documents (including the ISDA Master Agreement (see Sections 5(a)(viii), 5(b)(iii), 5(b)(iv) and 7)), and its definition will depend on the facts and circumstances of the consolidation or demerger.
 Where, as in a demerger, several entities succeed to the obligations (or, for that matter, the defined Obligations), it may be impossible to identify a single entity that succeeds to substantially all of such obligations.

-ISDA is currently considering whether changes to the definition of Successor are appropriate or necessary.
+ISDA is currently considering a proposed revised definition of Successor as it applies to a Reference Entity that is not a Sovereign.
+The proposed revised definition does not refer to “all or substantially all” of the obligations of the Reference Entity, but instead sets forth numerical thresholds for use in determining the Successor to a Reference Entity.
+In certain circumstances, the proposed revised definition contemplates that there will be more than one Successor to a Reference Entity, and the Credit Derivative Transaction referring to the original Reference Entity will be divided into a number of new Credit Derivatives Transactions, with each Successor becoming the Reference Entity for one of the new transactions.
 Any amendment which may be decided upon will be made by way of Supplement to the Definitions.

 An entity will only be considered to be a Successor to a non-sovereign Reference Entity if it assumes all or substantially all of the non-sovereign Reference Entity’s obligations.
 By contrast, the language in Section 2.2(b) is intended to ensure that an entity will be treated as a “Successor” to a Sovereign Reference Entity even if it repudiates the obligations of its predecessor.